 How much does septoplasty cost?

-The cost of the septoplasty procedure will depend on the complexity of the septal correction required and whether the procedure will be combined with a cosmetic rhinoplasty also known as a septorhinoplasty.
+The cost of the septoplasty procedure will depend on the complexity of the septal correction required and whether the procedure will be combined with cosmetic rhinoplasty, also known as septorhinoplasty.
 For patients who would like to improve the appearance of their nose, we would always recommend having a combined septorhinoplasty procedure which can significantly save on costs.
-Septorhinoplasty at Centre for Surgery costs £5995.

 Once you have had your face-to-face consultation, your dedicated patient coordinator will give you an all-inclusive quotation which includes the facility costs, anaesthetic and surgical fees and the cost of care.